scriptituk/xfade-easing/README.md

 | gl_kaleidoscope | 250 | 490 | 740 | 1530 |
 | gl_powerKaleido | 1020 | 1990 | 3020 | 6240 |

-The slowest transition gl_powerKaleido is clearly impractical for most purposes!
+The slowest transition `gl_powerKaleido` is clearly impractical for most purposes!

-The most complex transition is gl_InvertedPageCurl which involved much refactoring to port it to xfade, resulting in [InvertedPageCurl-refactored.glsl](src/InvertedPageCurl-refactored.glsl) which omits anti-aliasing for simplicity.
+The most complex transition is `gl_InvertedPageCurl` which involved much refactoring to port to xfade, resulting in [InvertedPageCurl-refactored.glsl](src/InvertedPageCurl-refactored.glsl) which omits anti-aliasing for simplicity.

 There are better and faster ways to use GL Transitions with FFmpeg:
-- [gl-transition-scripts](https://www.npmjs.com/package/gl-transition-scripts) includes a Node.js CLI script `gl-transition-render` that can render multiple GL Transitions and images for FFmpeg processing
+- [gl-transition-scripts](https://www.npmjs.com/package/gl-transition-scripts) includes a Node.js CLI script `gl-transition-render` which can render multiple GL Transitions and images for FFmpeg processing
 - [ffmpeg-gl-transition](https://github.com/transitive-bullshit/ffmpeg-gl-transition) is a native FFmpeg filter which requires building ffmpeg from source
-- [ffmpeg-concat](https://github.com/transitive-bullshit/ffmpeg-concat) is a Node.js package which requires installation and a lot of temporary storage
+- [ffmpeg-concat](https://github.com/transitive-bullshit/ffmpeg-concat) is a Node.js package that requires installation and a lot of temporary storage
 - (the FFmpeg [xfade_opencl](https://ffmpeg.org/ffmpeg-filters.html#xfade_005fopencl) filter can do custom transitions from OpenCL source but enablement is quite involved and OpenCL is not OpenGL)

 ## Expression generator CLI script